 served in the Royal Navy at sea and ashore from operations as diverse as volcano relief to supporting the coalition effort in the Gulf and latterly as the CO of Devonport Naval Base, the largest in Western Europe.
 Ian's responsibilities included management of the Port of Plymouth with particular emphasis on the environment.
 He helped to balance the protection of internationally important habitats around the Plymouth Sound with the needs of the many communities engaged in marine activities.
-With stewardship for over 150 historic structures he also led a major capital infrastructure programme with the City Council to regenerate redundant docks and waterfront sites followed a career at sea rising to Captain E (Engineer) in the Royal Fleet Auxiliary and is now the Managing Director and Principal Surveyor of a Marine Surveying and Consultancy business based in Penryn.
-He is a fellow of the Society of Consulting Engineers and Ship Surveyors and is a surveyor for a number of Classification Societies, Foreign Ship Registries and MECAL.
-He is also Treasurer of Penryn Community Development Trust and sits on the Maritime and Coastguard Agency South West District Marine Safety Group.
+With stewardship for over 150 historic structures, he also led a major capital infrastructure programme with the City Council to regenerate redundant docks and waterfront sites.
+Ian is on the board of Milford Haven Port Authority as a Non-Executive Director and a Coopted board member of Salcombe Harbour Board.